wildfly-extras/creaper/GOVERNANCE.md

 The best way for you to suggest requirements for a future release is to enter a feature request in GitHub Issues.
-Lobbying for features using the `+1` comments in GitHub Issues is a great way to express interest as well.
+Lobbying for features using the `+1` (:+1:) markers in GitHub Issues is a great way to express interest as well.
 Although, contributing is the single most expedient way to get a capability into a particular release.